 It is better to be roughly right than precisely wrong.

 ~ John Maynard Keynes

 But value investing is in stark contrast to what most market participants do: speculate.
 Most buy stocks based on the assumption (and often blind hope) that someone in the near future will pay more than they did.
+This is the “greater fool” approach to investing.
 Little attention is paid to what the stock is worth or the future of the business that it represents.

 I’ve had some success with value investing but I still have a lot to learn.
 While I’m comfortable bantering with experienced people about climbing or endurance training, if I were in a room full of experienced value investors, I’d rather keep my mouth shut and listen.